eh3rrera/project-reactor-course/docs/01-intro-reactive-programming/what-is-reactive-programming.md

   .forEach(System.out::println);
 ```

-And the second one, these operators don't modify the original stream, they create a new one with the transformation applied:
+The second one is that these operators don't modify the original stream, they create a new one with the transformation applied:
 ```java
 Stream originalStream = Stream.of(1, 2, 3, 4);
   Stream filtered = originalStream.filter(i -> i > 2);